Attention all Eyre Peninsula bowls-lovers: the township of Cowell has revamped its bowling green and is raring to go!

 Less maintenance also means there’ll be more time for club members and volunteers to enjoy their game:

 “We expect an 80% reduction in the workload required of our volunteers - and expect a huge financial gain due to the reduction in water, fuel and chemical inputs.”

 Plans are already well-advanced for more sessions per week (including night owls), and an extended playing season.
 More tournaments are also a distinct possibility.

 There’s even talk of squeezing in another rink (the section of green where an individual game is played).

-Not a bad return for the $100,000 it cost to install the new surface (courtesy of the Office for Recreation, Sport and Racing through our Sporting Surfaces Program)!
+Not a bad return for the $100,000 it cost to install the new surface (courtesy of the Office for Recreation, Sport and Racing)!